jamesalster/TuringGLMModels/readme.md

 ## Thanks

 This package simply wraps [TuringGLM.jl](https://turinglang.org/TuringGLM.jl/stable/) with a streamlined interface.
 Turing and TuringGLM do all the heavy lifting.
+It also uses the power of [DimensionalData.jl](https://rafaqz.github.io/DimensionalData.jl/stable/) for its outputs.

 ## TODO